shirazkn/shirazkn.github.io/content/posts/matrix.md

 [^1]: There is an abuse (or rather, a reuse) of notation here; note that the vector addition in $W$ [may be different from](/posts/vector) the vector addition in $V$, though we denote both as '$+$' for convenience.
  We also use '$+$' to denote the scalar addition operation.

+[^h]: See [this](https://math.stackexchange.com/questions/271927/why-historically-do-we-multiply-matrices-as-we-do) for the historical context of matrix multiplication, which is different from (but essentially the same as 😉) modern mathematics' treatment of it.
 <!--
 This is why the "$\text{Rank}$" of $A$ plus the dimension of $\text{Null}(A)$ equals the number of rows, $m$.
 When $\text{Null}(A) \neq 0$, or equivalently, $\text{Rank}(A)<m$, Note that $A$ maps a subspace to a subspace.